openharmony/docs/en/application-dev/quick-start/arkts-appstorage.md

 **Framework Behavior**

-1. When the value change of the \@StorageLink(key) decorated variable is observed, the change is synchronized to the attribute with the give key value in AppStorage.
+1. When the value change of the \@StorageLink(key) decorated variable is observed, the change is synchronized to the attribute with the given key in AppStorage.

-2. Once the attribute with the given key in AppStorage is updated, all the data (including \@StorageLink and \@StorageProp decorated variables) bound to the attribute key is changed synchronously.
+2. Once the attribute with the given key in AppStorage is updated, all the data (including \@StorageLink and \@StorageProp decorated variables) bound to the key is changed synchronously.

-3. When the data decorated by \@StorageLink(key) is a state variable, the change of the data is synchronized to AppStorage, and the owning custom component is re-rendered.
+3. When the data decorated by \@StorageLink(key) is a state variable, its change is synchronized to AppStorage, and the owning custom component is re-rendered.

-## Application Scenarios
+## Use Scenarios

-### Example of Using AppStorage and LocalStorage from Application Logic
+### Example of Using AppStorage and LocalStorage in Application Logic

-Since AppStorage is a singleton, its APIs are all static ones.
+Since AppStorage is a singleton, its APIs are all static.
 How these APIs work resembles the non-static APIs of LocalStorage.

 ```ts